Lamorinda AVA

 Wine grape-growing region in the San Francisco Bay Area, California, U.S.

 Lamorinda is an American Viticultural Area (AVA) in the San Francisco Bay Area located due east of the Berkeley Hills in Contra Costa County encompassing the region around the cities of Lafayette, Moraga and Orinda.
+The name Lamorinda (Sluh-MOR-in-duh) is a portmanteau from the names of the three locales defining the region: Lafayette, Moraga, and Orinda.
+It was established as the nation's 233^{rd}, the state's 147^{th} and the county's fourth appellation on February 24, 2016 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Patrick L. Shabram, on behalf of the Lamorinda Wine Growers Association, proposing the viticultural area named "Lamorinda."

-The name Lamorinda is a portmanteau from the names of the three locales defining the region: Lafayette, Moraga, and Orinda.
-The AVA is a sub-region within the existing San Francisco Bay AVA and the larger, multi-county Central Coast AVA stretching approximately 30000 acres with 46 commercially-producing vineyards that cover approximately 139 acres, and six bonded wineries with plans for three more.
-The USDA plant hardiness zone for the AVA is 9b.
-The AVA was proposed as the growers in the area found the wider San Francisco Bay and Central Coast AVA titles too generic and not indicative of its terroir.
-The area was officially established on February 23, 2016, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition from Patrick L. Shabram, on behalf of the Lamorinda Wine Growers Association, proposing the establishment of the "Lamorinda" viticultural area.
+The AVA is a sub-region within the existing San Francisco Bay AVA and the larger, multi-county Central Coast AVA encompassing approximately 30000 acres with, at the outset, 46 commercially-producing vineyards cultivating approximately 139 acres sourcing six bonded wineries with plans for three more.
+The appellation was proposed as the growers in the area found the wider San Francisco Bay and Central Coast AVA titles too generic and not indicative of its terroir.